danilkiff/pq3.ru/content/posts/capability-driven-leadership/Capability drift. The hidden risk in long-lived systems.md

 ---
 date: 2025-06-04
-title: 'Capability drift: the hidden risk in long-lived systems'
+title: "Capability drift: the hidden risk in long-lived systems"
+summary: On systemic erosion, detection signals, and stewardship mindsets
 ---

 Long-lived systems don’t fail abruptly.
-They fail subtly — by **forgetting what they’re good at**.
+They fail subtly -- by **forgetting what they’re good at**.

-This post explores a concept I call **capability drift**: the silent erosion of systemic abilities over time, often unnoticed until the system can no longer do what it once could — or worse, what it still claims to.
+This post explores a concept I call **capability drift**: the silent erosion of systemic abilities over time, often unnoticed until the system can no longer do what it once could -- or worse, what it still claims to.

 ---

 ## What is capability drift?

 Capability drift is **not** a degradation of performance or a failure of code.
-It’s something deeper — a **loss of purpose-aligned fitness**.
+It’s something deeper -- a **loss of purpose-aligned fitness**.
 It happens when:

 * A system becomes overfitted to past patterns of use
 * Internal interfaces evolve faster than external guarantees